sparklyr/sparklyr/docs/ml_examples.md

 Comparing Random Forest Classification
 --------------------------------------

-Using the model to predict the same data it was trained on is certainly not best practice, but it at least showcases that the results produced are concordant between R and RSpark.
+Using the model to predict the same data it was trained on is certainly not best practice, but it at least showcases that the results produced are concordant between R and Spark.

 ``` r
 df <- as.data.frame(table(x = rPredict, y = mPredict), stringsAsFactors = FALSE)